linhaowei1/TPL/README.md

 bash scripts/deit_small_in661.sh
 ```

 This script performs both training and testing.
 The default training will train TPL for 5 random seeds.
-In training, the results will be logged in `ckpt` and the training results are $HAT_{CIL}$ without using TPLR inference techniques.
+In training, the results will be logged in `ckpt` and the training results are $HAT_{CIL}$ without using TPL inference techniques.
 After running evaluation, it will be replaced with new results.
 If you find you get a bad results, try to check if you run the `eval.py` accurately.
 The results for the first run with `seed=2023` will be saved in `./ckpt/seq0/seed2023/progressive_main_2023`.

 For the results in the paper, we use Nvidia A100 GPUs with CUDA 11.7.
 Using different types of devices or different versions of CUDA/other software may lead to slightly different performance.